 Behind My Alamy Sales – September 2025

-September 2025 feels like a long drag here in Singapore.
-Does anyone else feel the same?
-The grim weather has been a mix of short storms, overheated air, and humidity that drenches every fabric designed — including Uniqlo’s AIRism singlet.
+The grim weather in Sept has been a mix of short storms, overheated air, and humidity that drenches every fabric designed — including Uniqlo’s AIRism singlet.
 Its comfort-conditioning technology supposedly absorbs and dissipates sweat and heat from the body.

 I bought a few to try out and realized the absorption has its limits.
-I wore one for an outdoor shoot, and within an hour it “stopped” absorbing my sweat.
+I wore a piece for an outdoor shoot, and within an hour it “stopped” absorbing sweat.
 It wasn’t quick enough to dry out, and maybe my outer layer slowed it down.
 The fabric turned heavy and stuck to my torso.
+Kinda of disgusting.

-It’s only worth the dollar if you wear it casually — say, walking from the office to a hawker centre for a meal, or just on a light day out.
+I think it’s only worth the dollar if you wear it on a causal day, cloudy weather — say, walking from the office to a hawker centre for a meal, or just on a light day out.
 That should be comfortable enough.

-But for any outdoor photo shoot?
-Do not wear an inner singlet.
+But for any outdoor photo shoot on a really sunny or humid day?
+I highly recommend do not wear an inner singlet.

 Hello Labubu